daily-co/raw-tracks-tools/README.md

         -i $INPUT_PATH_TO_RAW_TRACKS_MANIFEST_FILE
 ```

 You must pass in a raw-tracks manifest.
 This is a JSON file that describes which tracks belong to the same recording timeline.

 If you have raw-tracks files without a manifest, no problem!
-You can easily generate a manifest using the gen-manifest script, see below.
+You can easily generate a manifest using the `gen-manifest` described in the previous section.

 In the above CLI example, `$PATH_TO_VCS_SDK` should point to the VCS SDK repo root (see install instructions above).